 You can use the money to reinvest in infrastructure, business structure, or customer service.
 Anything that you feel needs improvement at that stage to leverage your business.
 You might not see the instant profit in a short time because reinvestment isn’t meant for a short-term strategy.
 The purpose of reinvesting is to make sure the backbone of the business is sustainable.
 If it breaks, all the other things go along.

-Business profits tip #2: Plan your marketing
+Tip #2: Plan your marketing activities

 Do you remember many times when a small business tells others how fancy marketing is and they don’t want to afford that kind of stuff?
 They would firmly stand on their opinion that money should only be there and will always be there.
 That’s not a bad suggestion but it’s also not how you run a business.